plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 The tasks I spend my time on over the last eight months or so since we got all this traction have completely changed.

 When I joined Plausible as a co-founder, I spent 90% of my time writing blog posts and doing marketing outreach trying to get people to talk to us.
-Now I spend 90% of my time on community management, public relations and customer support talking to people that reach out to us.
+Now I spend 90% of my time on community management, public relations and customer service talking to people that reach out to us.

 At first, I wasn't sure if it was good to reduce the amount of time I spend on proactive marketing activities and spend that time on the more reactive tasks.
 Now I see it as a natural part of the journey.